postmalloc/barycuda/README.md

 # barycuda
 <img src="./docs/barycuda.png" alt="artwork" width="250"/>

-A tiny CUDA library for fast barycentric operations.

 Barycuda is a tiny CUDA accelerated library with no dependencies that performs various barycentric operations.
 This is an attempt to speed-up a 3D renderer that I'm working on.

-Currently, the library provides functions to check if a set of points are inside a 2D/3D simplex.
+Currently, the library exposes the following functions:
+* `point_in_simplex` - takes an array of points, the vertices of a 2D/3D simplex, and tells you if each point lies inside the simplex.
+* `bary_simplex` - takes an array of points, the vertices of a 2D/3D simplex, and returns the barycentric coordinates for each point.

 ## Build
 ```bash